top of page

 Artist statement

 My work serves as a personal exploration of containment and connectivity in two-dimensional and three-dimensional space.
 I have always been drawn to works of art that have some sort of three-dimensional element, and I explain this in my work by including textural components such as wire, fabric, string, found objects, or wood.
-(I want people to feel the urge to touch my art!)
 The objects I incorporate into my pieces are reduced to their basic, formalist qualities.
-As someone whose thoughts are hyperactive and entangled at any given hour of the day because of mental health issues, I see the simple act of placing shapes within shapes as an exercise in healthy mental compartmentalization.
-Layering 2-D and 3-D forms on top of and within one another is my way of sorting out the scrambled ball of static that inhabits my mind.
+As someone whose thoughts are typically hyperactive and entangled due to mental illness, I see the simple act of layering 2-D and 3-D forms on top of and within one another as a cathartic way of sorting out my scrambled mind.
 By creating physical manifestations of this internal process, I feel that I’m investigating the connection between abstraction and my own humanity.

 My style also plays on themes of control and vulnerability.
 As a Black woman in America, I am stuck at the crossroads of my Blackness and my womanhood.
-This intersection within my identity has played a very crucial role in how I navigate life because it’s directly correlated to the amount of power I hold systemically.
+This intersection within my identity has played a very crucial role in how I navigate life because it’s directly correlated to the amount of autonomy and power I hold systemically.
 This is made evident in my body of work by the fluctuations between clean lines and geometric shapes and more loose, organic forms.
 I cope with feelings of powerlessness by inserting more structure into my pieces.
-However, constantly grasping at the need for control can be quite draining--in regards to making art and just living life-- so I tend to balance out this structure by making room for spontaneity and impulsivity in my process.
+However, constantly grasping at the need for control can be quite damaging for the psyche, so I tend to balance out this structure by making room for spontaneity and impulsivity in my process.

 bottom of page